 Hidden 31 miles south of Copper Mountain in Leadville, this next ski area is probably the cheapest on the list.
 But don’t let that fool you.
 This family-friendly resort recently expanded its terrain, now offering some black diamond runs for a total of 470 skiable acres and 2,600 served by snowcat should you up the ante.

 With views of Mount Elbert and Massive, Ski Cooper is one mesmerizing little ski area.
 The base starts at 10,500 feet and rises 1200 feet to 11,700.
 Groups will appreciate the terrain split over 60 trails and 5 lifts: 31% beginner – 35% intermediate – 34% advanced/expert.

-While the base village lacks overnight accommodations, downtown Leadville is only a 15 minutes drive.
+While the base village lacks overnight accommodations, downtown Leadville is only a 15-minute drive.
 There is a base lodge though with the typical ski rentals and a grab-and-go cafeteria.
 If you need a beer they got you covered too!
 This is skiing the way it was meant to be – fun and affordable.

 Vail Ski Resort – Eagle County